baintuyevtimur/Chronic-Endometritis-ML-Modeling/README.md

 - Focus on low-invasive parameters such as adiponectin, SHBG, FSH, and other relevant biomarkers.
 - Development of five predictive models with varying degrees of complexity and accuracy.

-For more details on the scientific context and findings, please refer to our publication: [Link to MDPI article].
+For more details on the scientific context and findings, please refer to our publication: [Link to MDPI article, will be later].

 ## Data